Cops (film): Plot

-At the end of the film, Keaton's character locks up the cops in the police station.
-However, the girl he is trying to woo disapproves of his behavior and gives him the cold shoulder.
+At the end of the film, Keaton's character manages to lock all the cops in a police station.
+However, the girl he tried to woo at the beginning of the film (revealed to be the Mayor's daughter) disapproves of his behavior and gives him the cold shoulder.
 Therefore, he unlocks the police station and is immediately pulled in by the cops.
 The film ends with the title "The End" written on a tombstone with Keaton's pork pie hat propped on it.